andrey-lawyer/chat/README.md

 The backend is built using Groovy and integrates with Spring Security for user authentication, Redis for session management, and WebSockets for real-time communication.

+- Reactive Design with WebFlux: Leverages WebFlux for efficient reactive streams, ensuring high-performance handling of WebSocket connections and API requests.
 - Security Configuration: Configures HTTP security with paths for authentication, user registration, and admin routes.
 - WebSocket Setup: A ChatWebSocketHandler to handle incoming and outgoing messages, with the possibility of broadcasting messages to connected clients.
 - Redis Integration: RedisTemplate and ReactiveRedisTemplate beans are used for managing user sessions and caching.